Azure/azure-service-operator/docs/hugo/content/introduction/multitenant-deployment.md

       --set multitenant.enable=true
       --set azureOperatorMode=watchers
    ```

-## Role handling
+### Role handling
 The multi-tenant deployment example files have a single `ClusterRole` that grants access to the Azure resource types,
 and then a binding to that `ClusterRole` for the service account in each tenant-operator namespace.
-Each `ClusterRoleBinding` is named for the specific tenant so they don't collide and can be managed separately:
+Each `ClusterRoleBinding` is named for the specific tenant, so they don't collide and can be managed separately:

 ![diagram showing cluster-level role bindings pointing to tenant namespace service accounts](../multitenant-simple-roles.png)